island-is/island.is/libs/island-ui/utils/README.md

 ## Running Unit Tests

 Unit tests are essential for ensuring the reliability and stability of your code.
-The `island-ui-utils` library leverages [Jest](https://jestjs.io) for its testing framework.
+The `island-ui-utils` library uses [Jest](https://jestjs.io) as its testing framework.
 To execute the unit tests for this library, run the following command:

 ```bash
 nx test island-ui-utils